 Broken people “smell” different.
 Their humility and love are an ambiance that is unmistakable.
 Being broken before the Lord affects everyone around…as the Apostle Paul said, “… we are a fragrance of Christ to God among those who are being saved and among those who are perishing;” [2 Corinthians 2:15].
 And Paul was a broken man.

 We should never be ashamed to be broken, even if we are criticized by those around us, as Mary was.
-The Lord's commendation of her has traveled around the world for 2,000 years and inspired millions of believers in circumstances which break them.
+The Lord’s commendation of her has traveled around the world for 2,000 years and inspired millions of believers in circumstances that break them.
 God will not deny a broken heart and a contrite spirit.
 When we offer ourselves and our most precious things, whether they be material, personal, dreams, longings, loved ones, or our very destinies, on the altar of sacrifice, it is then that God’s anointing will be greatest upon us.
-It will pour out of us like the ointment from that broken alabaster box — and His pleasure in us will "fill the room".
+It will pour out of us like the ointment from that broken alabaster box — and His pleasure in us will “fill the room”.

 Know that when you offer your best to the Lord your hard beautiful stone box will be broken, and after that, the fragrance of your life will be beautiful wherever you go.

 2 thoughts on “Be broken and filled with His anointing!”